 W. H. Hilton, Vanzant, Missouri, Sept.
-13. confessions.
-We had plenty or opposition.
+13. - My meeting at Checotah, Okla., closed with five confessions.
+We had plenty of opposition.
 I met a Holiness in discussion for one night.
 I am now at home for a short meeting, and the brethren here seem to have a "mind to work."
 I am to go to Jamesville, Mo., for my next meeting.
-I am planning on a visit with a number of loyal congregations in Texas, New Mexico, and California.
+I am plann.ng on a visit with a number of loyal congregations in Texas, New Mexico, and California.
 If any brethren would desire a few nights preaching in these states, they may write me at my home address.